 The group operates by means of exposition, discussion and joint enquiry.
-Some sessions are led by members who have a background in science who give a presentation on a chosen subject.
-Some examples are Evolution, The Periodic Table and Medical Imaging.
+Some sessions are led by members with a background in science who give a presentation on a chosen subject.
+Some examples are Evolution, The Periodic Table, Medical Imaging and Genetic Diseases.
 In Science in the News sessions, usually held once or twice a term, members of the group speak for a few minutes on some aspect of science or technology published in the popular media or in scientific journals which have caught their attention.
 Each presentation is discussed by the group.

-You don't have to a be scientist to join the group.
 Everyone with an interest in science or technology is welcome.
+You don't have to a be scientist to join the group, just have a curiosity about the world around us.
 There is room for a few more members.

 Convener: Mike Black, tel 020 8997 5503 or email through the blue bird above